SolidStart (/docs/guides/frameworks/solid-start)

 }

-Step 4: Fetch Data in Your Component
+3.3.
+Fetch Data in Your Component [#33-fetch-data-in-your-component]

-In your app.tsx file, use createResource to fetch data from your new API route:
+In your `app.tsx` file, use `createResource` to fetch data from your new API route:

 import "./app.css";

-import { createResource } from "solid-js";
+import { createResource } from "solid-js"; // [!code ++]

-import { User, Post } from "@prisma/client";
+import { User, Post } from "./generated/prisma/client"; // [!code ++]

 export default function App() {

-const [users, { mutate, refetch }] = createResource<UserWithPosts[]>(fetchUsers);
+const [users, { mutate, refetch }] = createResource<UserWithPosts[]>(fetchUsers); // [!code ++]

 return (